pboers1988/dhtsession/README.md

 ```

 ##Requirements:
 Make sure you are tracking connections.
-Easiest way to do this is by adding following rule in IPTABLES
+The easiest way to do this is, by adding following rule in IPTABLES

 ```
 iptables -I INPUT -m state --state NEW,RELATED,ESTABLISHED,INVALID,UNTRACKED -j ACCEPT